-Pell Grants are awarded by the federal government to help students pay for college or vocational school.
-Figuring out whether you're eligible can be confusing; this post will guide you through all the eligibility requirements you should know about if you want to apply for a federal Pell Grant.
+Pell Grants are awarded by the federal US government to help students pay for college or vocational school.
+Figuring out whether you're eligible can be confusing, but this post will guide you through all the eligibility requirements you should know about if you want to apply for a federal Pell Grant.

 If you need a basic intro to what the Pell Grant is, check out our overview guide.

-Students are automatically considered for the Pell Grant when they submit their Free Application for Federal Student Aid, or FAFSA; you can learn more about submission here.
-In this post, we'll cover:
+Students are automatically considered for the Pell Grant when they submit their Free Application for Federal Student Aid, or FAFSA.
+For 2023, the deadline for submitting a FAFSA (and thus being considered for a Pell Grant) is June 30th.
+You can learn more about Pell Grant submission here.
+In this post, we'll cover the following:

-- How to figure out if you're eligible for federal student aid
+- How to figure out whether you're eligible for federal student aid

-- How to figure out if you're eligible for the Pell Grant specifically
+- How to figure out whether you're eligible for the Pell Grant specifically

 - Pell Grant award maximums